A Nampeyo Showcase

 ASM’s Nampeyo Pottery

 ASM’s peerless Southwest Indigenous ceramic collection includes more than 700 historic Hopi and Hopi-Tewa pots.
 Many of them came to the museum with excellent historic and cultural documentation.
 Over two dozen are identified as having been made by renowned Hopi-Tewa potter Nampeyo (c.
 1858–1942), either alone or with family members.
 ASM also cares for pottery by her children, grandchildren, and subsequent generations, who have carried on the family traditions that Nampeyo inspired almost 150 years ago.
+This exhibit presents pieces that have been attributed to Nampeyo, and to extend the Nampeyo family story, pottery made by her three daughters and her oldest granddaughter is also presented.

 Who Was Nampeyo?